 1. Integration platform:

-- Mapping: Transforming data between IDocs and EDI standards.
+- Mapping: Converting data from the IDoc system into EDI standards.

 2. IDoc Interface:

-- Data segments: Represent specific business entities like purchase orders or invoices.
+- Data segments: A data segment signifies a certain business entity such as purchase orders or invoices.

-- Status records: Track the processing status of an IDoc (sent, received, processed).
+- Status records: Status records allow you to follow the processing of an IDoc (as sent, received or processed).

 3. Communication channels:

-- Value Added Networks (VANs): Dedicated networks for EDI exchange offering security and reliability.
+- Value Added Networks (VANs): Special networks called Value Added Networks (VANs) allow EDI exchange and provide good levels of security and reliability.

-- Secure internet connections: Advanced setups requiring strong security measures.
+- Secure internet connections: Advanced systems need strong internet security in order to be secure.

-Understanding these three core aspects is crucial for designing and implementing an effective SAP EDI architecture.
+Knowing these three main areas is key to building and implementing a successful SAP EDI architecture.

 SAP EDI Benefits